arbaz93/E-commerce-product-page/README.md

 # E-commerce Product Page

 Welcome to the E-commerce Product Page project!
-This project showcases a modern and responsive product page for an online store, developed using HTML and CSS.
+This project showcases a modern and responsive product page for an online store, developed using HTML, CSS and Javascript.

 ## Preview